somayaj/rag-groq/README.md

 ## Web UI

-RAG-JS includes a built-in web interface for querying your data:
+rag-groq includes a built-in web interface for querying your data:

 1. Start the server: `npm start`
 2. Open `http://localhost:3000` in your browser